Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Washington has combined with its opponents to score more than 46.5 points in three of five games this season.
+- Washington and its opponents have gone over the current 46.5-point total in three of five games this season.

+- Arizona's games have gone over 46.5 points in three of six chances this season.

-- Friday's total is 9.0 points higher than the combined 37.5 PPG average of the two teams.
+- Friday's over/under is 9.0 points higher than the combined 37.5 PPG average of the two teams.

-- The 52.3 points per game these two squads have surrendered to opponents this season are 5.8 more than the 46.5 over/under in this contest.
+- These two squads surrender a combined 52.3 points per game, 5.8 more than this contest's over/under.

-- Huskies games this season feature an average total of 53.3 points, a number 6.8 points higher than Friday's over/under.
+- The Huskies and their opponents have scored an average of 53.3 points per game in 2021, 6.8 more than Friday's total.

-- In 2021, games involving the Wildcats have averaged a total of 53.3 points, 6.8 more than the set over/under in this contest.
+- The 46.5-point total for this game is 6.8 points below the 53.3 points per game average total in Wildcats games this season.

 Washington Stats and Trends

-- Washington has one win against the spread in six games this year.

-- This season, the Huskies won ATS in their only game as a favorite of 17.5 points or more.
+- The Huskies covered the spread in their only game when favored by 17.5 points or more.

-- Washington's games this year have hit the over on one of five set point totals (20%).

 - The Huskies have turned the ball over 12 times this season, seven more turnovers than the Wildcats have forced (5).